lailaep/operonista/README.md

 python genome_region_extractor.py
 ```

-The program is fully interactive — it will prompt you for all inputs.
-At startup it asks whether you need to download `.gbff` files from NCBI.
-You can skip this if you already have them.
+The program is fully interactive and will prompt you for all inputs.
+At startup it asks whether you need to download `.gbff` files from NCBI (optional).

 ---